 Following reception of HARQ feedback on PSFCH (e.g. ACK or NACK) from one or more RX UE(s)

 Following reception (from another UE) of a new transmission that is associated with that inactivity timer (e.g. L2 destination ID, QoS)

 Others

+At the slot following an 2nd stage SCI transmission by the TX UE